Remember the good old days in physical therapy?

 In large most therapists loved their work and encouraged the next generation to think about a career as a therapist.

 Well, times have changed.
-An over emphasis on cost containment is eroding away the very heart of the physical therapy profession.
+An overemphasis on cost containment is eroding away the very heart of the physical therapy profession.
 There are lots of therapists who are unhappy with their jobs.
-And apparently therapists are not the only ones.
+And apparently, therapists are not the only ones.

 In a recent poll by Gallup reported that only 13 percent of the world’s workers are “engaged” in their jobs.
-The other 87 perscent feel disconnected from work and more frustrated than fulfilled.
-Similarly, only 54 percent of physicians said they would select medicine as career if they had to do it over again.
+The other 87 percent feel disconnected from work and more frustrated than fulfilled.
+Similarly, only 54 percent of physicians said they would select medicine as a career if they had to do it over again.

 However, don’t be mistaken that this dissatisfaction is being missed on the next generation of would-be therapists.